The Strangers (Malibu Comics)

 The Strangers is the title of a comic book series created and written by Steve Englehart.
-It was originally drawn by Rick Hoberg for Malibu Comics’ Ultraverse imprint which was bought by Marvel Comics during the 1990s.
+It was originally drawn by Rick Hoberg for Malibu Comics' Ultraverse imprint which was bought by Marvel Comics during the 1990s.

-The Strangers consisted of a group of random passengers on a cable car who were struck by what they believed to be a bolt of lightning, but was actually a "jumpstart": one of the bursts of energy emitted by the Entity from the Moon, which transformed them into "Ultras".
+The Strangers consisted of a group of random passengers on a cable car who were struck by what they believed to be a bolt of lightning, but was actually a "jumpstart": one of the bursts of energy was emitted by the Entity from the Moon, which transformed them into "Ultras".

 History

 Getting established

 On June 24, 1993, San Francisco, a cable car goes out of control and crashes into a car driven by Johnny Domino.
 This drives a piece of metal into his brain.
 This accident causes Johnny to no longer need sleep and to develop the ability to hear evil thoughts, which led to his becoming the Ultra-Hero, Night Man.
 The passengers all develop super-powers to a various degree.

 The six who would become the Strangers later gather at the spot of the crash site and come into conflict with the sorceress Yrial.
 This continues into the next issue, which also has the first appearance of recurring adversaries, TNTNT.

 Elana came to sponsor the team, having developed a fortune in the fashion business.
 The Strangers teamed up with Hardcase and Choice, and together they invaded Aladdin's Groom Lake facility.
 After this, Elena gives them all pagers, when they are called in to battle the villain named Deathwish.
 Their adversary turns out to be another cable car passenger who has killed an entire block of people.
 He is soon defeated.
 In this issue, the Strangers develop a working relationship with police officer Captain Jacob Rowe.
 He had become the San Francisco police department liaison with 'Ultras', super-powered beings.